gpnlab/ccgpn/docs/docs/index.md

 ------------
 Features:

- * Clearfolder structure which is suitable for many deep learning projects.
+- Clear folder structure which is suitable for many deep learning projects.
- * Runs are configured via ``.yml`` files allowing for easy experimentation.
+- Runs are configured via ``.yml`` files allowing for easy experimentation.
- * Checkpoint saving and resuming.
+- Checkpoint saving and resuming.
- * Tensorboard logging
+- Tensorboard logging
 We now examine the newly created repository in more detail.

 ### `data`